Smev1/ESPHOME_IR/README.md

 # HDMI Switcher IR Controller

-This project allows you to control an HDMI switch via IR using an **ESP32** running ESPHome.
+This project allows you to control an HDMI switch (or any IR controlled device) using an **ESP32** running ESPHome.
 It also provides a way to **capture IR codes with an Arduino Uno R3**, so you can easily copy them into the ESPHome configuration.

 The goal is to make this setup open-source, easy to reproduce, and fully documented.